Subaru-PFS/ets_fiberalloc/README.md

   - Solve a min-cost network to find a fiber configuration with the largest number of assigned targets.
 Priorities and collisions are currently _ignored_.

+## Compiling the Python interface (VERY experimental!)

+Simply type "make pyETS".
+This produces the file "pyETS.so", which can be loaded from Python via "import pyETS"; help is available within Python via "help(pyETS)".

+CAUTION: this interface is currently meant for internal testing purposes only and will most likely change in non-backwards-compatible ways!

 ### Comments on the choice of algorithm:

 It is a justified question why ETS does not simply make use of an assigning